CARE ACT 2014

 The local authority may decide to use an assessment tool to help collect information about the adult or carer and details of their wishes and feeling and their desired outcomes and needs.
 Where a local authority has decided that a person does not need a more detailed assessment, it should consider which elements of the assessment tool it should use and which are not necessary.
 When carrying out a proportionate assessment the assessor should continue to look for the appearance of further needs which may be the result of an underlying condition.
 Where the assessor believes that the person’s presenting needs may be as a result of or a part of wider needs then the local authority should undertake a more detailed assessment and refer the person to other services such as housing or the NHS if necessary.
 For example, the Brain Injury Rehabilitation Trust has produced the Brain Injury Needs Indicator, which is a tool that can be used as part of the assessment to help identify deficits of people with a suspected or diagnosed acquired brain injury.

-Assessment should be a collaborative, transparent and understandable process that enables an adult to:
+Assessment should be a strengths-based, collaborative, transparent and understandable process that enables an adult to:

 - develop an understanding of the assessment process;